EdisonDotBit/rtu-sched-public/README.md

 # RTU-SCHED

-RTU-SCHED: Online Appointment System for Rizal Technological University RTU-SCHED is a web-based appointment management system designed to streamline scheduling for various university offices at Rizal Technological University.
+RTU-SCHED: Online Appointment System for Rizal Technological University.
+RTU-SCHED is a web-based appointment management system designed to streamline scheduling for various university offices at Rizal Technological University.
 The platform enhances administrative efficiency by automating appointment booking, tracking, and notifications.

 Key Features:
 - User authentication and role management for students and administrators